General Operating Support

 - Established federal tax exempt 501(c)(3) or equivalent status.

-- Total operating expenses less than $166,000 in the previous year.
+- Total operating expenses less than $174,000 over the past four years.

-- No overdue or unapproved final or interim reports from a previous SEMAC grant.
+- No overdue or unapproved final or interim reports from previous SEMAC grants.

 - out of state travel or activities that take place outside the state of Minnesota